infiniteorbits/hart-software-services/README.md

     $ make BOARD=mpfs-icicle-kit-es

-In the `build` subdirectory, the standard build will create `hss-envm.elf` and various binary formats (`hss-envm.hex` and `hss-envm.bin`).
+In the `Default` subdirectory, the standard build will create `hss-envm.elf` and various binary formats (`hss-envm.hex` and `hss-envm.bin`).
 Also generated are `output-envm.map`, which is a mapfile for the build, and  `hss-envm.sym`, which is a list of symbols.
-(The name `build` is required by SoftConsole for programming purposes.
-In earlier releases, this was called `Default`.)
+(The name `Default` is required by SoftConsole for programming purposes.)

-Once built, program the HSS to the board:

-    $ make program

-Note: For the PolarFire SoC Video Kit, the DIE argument must be set to MPFS250T to match the device die.

-    $ make program DIE=MPFS250T

 A variety of alternative build options can be seen by running `make help`: